junxit/us-congress-bills-109/bill.md

 Section 923 of title 18, United States Code, is amended by adding at the end the following:

+> - **(m)**
-> - **(m)** A person whose license issued under this chapter is expired, surrendered, or revoked shall be afforded 60 days from the effective date of the expiration, surrender, or revocation to liquidate the firearms inventory of the person, which time may be extended upon a showing of reasonable cause.
+>   - **(1)** Except as provided in paragraph (2), a person whose license issued under this chapter is expired, surrendered, or revoked shall be afforded 60 days from the effective date of the expiration, surrender, or revocation to liquidate the firearms inventory of the person, which time may be extended upon a showing of reasonable cause.
 During such 60-day period (including any extension of the period), the license involved shall continue to be considered valid.
+>   - **(2)** Paragraph (1) shall not apply with respect to a person if a United States District Court for the judicial district in which the person resides or in which the principal place of business of the person subject to the license is located finds, by clear and convincing evidence, that the continued operation by the person of the business poses an immediate and grave threat to public safety.

 ## § 9.
 Opportunity to cure violations after acquisition of firearms business